shubhams167/bookmark-tool-api/README.md

 1. The `title` field is optional in the request body.
 2. If `title` is not provided then it will be automatically fetched and filled.
-3. The `tags` field is optional in the request body.
+3. The `tags` field can be an empty array in the request body.

 **Response**: